morazov/ZeolitesVR/README.md

   <tr>
   <td>
-      2D Video of the FAU framework - Click to Play
+      2D video of FAU - click to play
   </td>
   <td>
-      360° VR Video - Click to Play
+      360° VR video of LTA - click to play
   </td>
   </tr>